CMU-IDS-2020/fp-airbnb-rats/README.md

 - [ ] A 5 minute video demonstration.
 - [ ] Update Readme according to Canvas instructions.
 - [ ] A detailed project report.
 The contact should submit the video and report as a PDF on Canvas.

+# Setting up

+`npm i` and `npm start` from the `/reactd3` and you should see a dashboard at `localhost:3000`

+No need to worry about the npm audit vulnerabilities - they're all related to react-scripts, which is just a dev dependency and shouldn't change the production build.

+# Special thanks
+@emeeks on github for his [repository](https://github.com/emeeks/d3_in_action_2) with starter code.